ethansirois/Math-Tutor/README.md

 3. A temporary Python file named “py.py” that will run this program is created, and then the code is written to this file.
 This file is then executed using ```os.system(“python py.py > out.txt”)``` to write the output of this file, which is the calculated answer, to out.txt.
 4. I then have a final GPT model evaluate what the question is really asking to confirm that this answer is generally appropriate, and append the right units.
 This provides a concise final answer to the problem.

-# Using the Code
-If you're interested in running the program, make sure to include your own API key from OpenAI in the HIDDEN.py file.
-I have not yet added any UI components, so running this program will prompt an input from the user to type in their question.

-# Results
-The program has been able to correctly answer the questions where ChatGPT fails due to large or higher-precision numbers.
-On problems that ChatGPT struggles with such as more advanced SAT Math questions, the program is still inconsistent, and this is a limitation due to GPT models not understanding the problem.
-There are still a handful of these SAT-esque math problems where my model will correctly answer and GPT will fall short.
-I am still experimenting with different temperatures and prompts for the GPT APIs.

 # Demo
 Here's an example where my program is able to correctly answer the question, and ChatGPT falls quite short.
 And there are plenty of examples where GPT will calculate a big/precise number wrong and mine is correct, but this one is especially demonstrative.
 The problem is the following: